Building Fluency with Strategy Games

 Materials needed: a transparent spinner (or a pencil and paperclip) and two coloured pencils (or dry-erase markers if using a dry-erase pocket).

-Numerous versions featuring addition, subtraction, multiplication, and division are available in the All Access Math Hub.
+Numerous versions for addition, subtraction, multiplication, and division are available in the All Access Math Hub.

 TIP: To save time and reduce paper use, place the gameboards in dry erase pockets instead of printing new copies each time students play.
 Have students use different-colored dry erase markers so they can easily identify their work.
 The gameboards can then be wiped clean and reused again and again.